 Everyone knows it’s dangerous to throw rocks at a car, so it makes sense that doing so is illegal.
-You might not realize that throwing even seemingly innocent items like empty water bottles is also a crime.
-While it may seem extreme to penalize throwing a sandwich at a car the same way you would a baseball, the law is there to protect drivers.
-Here’s what a San Diego juvenile crimes lawyer believes you should know about this offense.
+You might not realize that throwing something at a car is illegal even seemingly innocent items like empty water bottles.
+So why is throwing something at a car illegal even if it is seemingly harmless?
+While it may seem extreme to penalize throwing a a piece of cheese at a car the same way you would a baseball, the law is there to protect drivers.

-This misdemeanor charge is punishable by up to six months jail time, however if your San Diego juvenile attorney can show that you were not throwing the item at the car, you may be able to avoid conviction all together.
+Throwing something at a car is a misdemeanor punishable by up to six months jail time, however if your attorney can show that you were not throwing the item at the car, you may be able to avoid conviction all together.
 For example, if you were throwing a baseball with your friends on your front lawn and you accidentally threw it too hard and hit a car, you could be liable for the damages to the car, but not criminally liable for throwing the ball.
-Similarly, if you were holding a plastic bottle in your hand outside the window of your vehicle while drinking some soda and failed to hold on tightly enough when you went on the freeway, you can’t be charged with this crime simply because the bottle flew out of your hands and hit the car behind you -although you could be cited for littering.
+Similarly, if you were holding a plastic bottle in your hand outside the window of your vehicle while drinking some soda and failed to hold on tightly enough when you went on the freeway, you can’t be charged for throwing an object out of a moving vehicle simply because the bottle flew out of your hands and hit the car behind you -although you could be cited for littering.

-While throwing a brick or paper cup at a car might be the same legally in most cases, it is not the case if the prosecution can prove that you willfully and maliciously threw something capable of causing great bodily harm at a motored vehicle with the intent to actually seriously hurt the person inside.
+While throwing something at a car may be legally the same in most case, whether the object is a brick or paper cup, it is not the case if the prosecution can prove that you willfully and maliciously threw something at a car that is capable of causing great bodily harm with the intent to actually seriously hurt the person inside.
 This much more serious crime is a felony and can be punished by up to three years in prison.
-Fortunately, it can be very hard to prove that someone acted “willfully and maliciously with the intent to cause great bodily harm,” so a top San Diego juvenile defense lawyer may be able to have these charges negotiated down to the lesser charge of simply throwing an object at a vehicle in many cases.
+Fortunately, it can be very hard to prove that someone acted “willfully and maliciously with the intent to cause great bodily harm,” so a top defense lawyer may be able to have these charges negotiated down to the lesser charge of simply throwing something at a car in many cases.

 Creative Commons Image by B R E N T